lukesrw/typescript-template/README.md

 ---

-## clean.js
+## clean.ts

-If you make an "example.ts" file and compile it, an "example.js" file is produced, if you later decide you don't need "example.ts" and delete it - the "example.js" file remains in the repository.
+If you make an "example.ts" file and compile it, an "example.js" file is produced, if you later decide you don't need "example.ts" and delete it - the "example.js" file (and .js.map, .d.ts, .d.ts.map files) remains in the repository.

 This usually isn't a massive deal, perhaps some wasted size on the NPM package until you notice and delete it, but if you're using functions that read directories (even if these functions aren't in your code - they are in Mocha) then these zombie files could cause problems.

-clean.js recursively deletes everything inside of /dist/src/ - either on request, or when tests are run - this ensures a clean working directory.
-Persistant Node.js files can be used if they are stored inside of /dist/ but not inside /src/
+clean.ts recursively selectively deletes everything inside of /dist/src/ that looks like a compiled JS file - either on request, or when tests are run - this ensures a clean working directory.